kean/Nuke/Documentation/Guides/Performance Guide.md

 ### Avoiding Decompression on the Main Thread

-By default each `Request` comes with a `Decompressor` which forces compressed image data to be drawn into a bitmap.
+By default each `ImageRequest` comes with a `ImageDecompressor` which forces compressed image data to be drawn into a bitmap.
 This happens in a background to [avoid decompression sickness](https://www.cocoanetics.com/2011/10/avoiding-image-decompression-sickness/) on the main thread.

 ### Avoiding High Memory Usage